The Language of Approval: Identifying the Drivers of Positive Feedback Online: RQ2: Predictive Modeling for Proactive Identification of Desirable Comments

 \subsubsection{Does distinctiveness play a role?}

-To explore this pattern further, we test whether out distinctiveness hypothesis is true.
+To explore this pattern further and identify ways to mitigate this disparity, we test whether our distinctiveness hypothesis is true.
 To quantify how linguistically ``far'' a subreddit's language is from the Reddit‐wide norm, we work with the same 384-dimensional MiniLM embeddings~\cite{reimers_sentence-bert_2019} from our feature set $\mathbf A$.

-Inspired by \citet{10.1145/3613904.3642769}, for every subreddit $s$ we take a randomly sampled set of $N_s=2,000$ (total $N$ across all subreddits) its posts and compute their embeddings \(\{\boldsymbol e_{s,i}\}_{i=1}^{N_s}\).
+Operationalizing distinctiveness directly is challenging as it could depend on a variety of factors.
+To tackle this, we take inspiration from the prior work of \citet{10.1145/3613904.3642769} to use a distance-based metric for distinctiveness.
+Specifically, for every subreddit $s$ we take a randomly sampled set of $N_s=2,000$ (total $N$ across all subreddits) its posts and compute their embeddings \(\{\boldsymbol e_{s,i}\}_{i=1}^{N_s}\).
 We then compute

 which represent the subreddit-wise and global centroids of these embeddings, respectively.

 We define the linguistic distinctiveness of subreddit $s$ as the cosine distance between the subreddit-specific centroid $\boldsymbol{\mu}_s$ and the global centroid $\boldsymbol{\mu}_{\text{global}}$,